On the Generalization and Adaptation Ability of Machine-Generated Text Detectors in Academic Writing: Benchmarking MGT Detectors

-\mypara{Binary Classification Task} The performance of the binary classification task are shown in \Cref{tab:binary-benchmark}.
+\mypara{Binary Classification Task} The performance of the binary classification task is shown in \Cref{tab:binary-benchmark}.
 First, we observe that supervised model-based detectors consistently outperform other methods, achieving F1 scores above 0.98.
 This advantage is largely due to the availability of extensive supervised training data, enabling these detectors to learn highly effective classification boundaries.
 Second, model-based detectors using released weights show comparatively weaker performance, as they were trained on smaller and less diverse datasets.
 Previous study~\cite{HSCBZ23} has demonstrated that these detectors can achieve comparable performance to supervised models after fine-tuning with a dedicated training dataset.
 This highlights the inherent challenges in the generalization ability of model-based detectors.
 Third, metric-based detectors show notable improvement over time, with state-of-the-art (SOTA) methods like Fast-DetectGPT and Binoculars approaching the performance of supervised model-based detectors.
-Despite their advancements, these state-of-the-art metric-based detectors show only moderate performance on outputs from GPT-4o-mini and GPT-3.5.
+Despite their advancements, these state-of-the-art metric-based detectors show only moderate performance on outputs from GPT-4omini and GPT-3.5.
 This may stem from the inability of the metric generators to effectively extract distinguishing features from these datasets.

 \mypara{Attribution Task} Since RADAR and ChatGPT-D are not designed for the attribution task, they are excluded from this evaluation.
 The remaining results for the attribution task are presented in \Cref{tab:attribution-benchmark}.
 As the attribution task is more challenging, the performance is overall lower than that of binary classification.
 The metric-based detectors show almost no capability for text attribution, performing at a level close to random guessing.
 The performance of model-based detectors is better but there is still space to improve.
 These findings highlight that text attribution is a critical yet underexplored task.
-The poor performance, particularly of zero-shot metric-based detectors, underscores the need for further research and development to address this significant gap in detection capabilities.